OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # Whether to log resends to octoprint.log or not.
 Invaluable debug tool without performance
      # impact, leave on if possible please
      logResends: true

+     # Specifies whether OctoPrint should wait for the start response from the printer before trying to send commands
+     # during connect.
+     waitForStartOnConnect: false

+     # Specifies whether OctoPrint should send linenumber + checksum with every printer command.
+Needed for
+     # successful communication with Repetier firmware
+     alwaysSendChecksum: false

+     # Specifies whether OctoPrint should also send linenumber + checksum with commands that are *not*
+     # detected as valid GCODE (as in, they do not match the regular expression "^\s*([GM]\d+|T)").
+     sendChecksumWithUnknownCommands: false

+     # Specifies whether OctoPrint should also use up acknowledgments ("ok") for commands that are *not*
+     # detected as valid GCODE (as in, they do not match the regular expression "^\s*([GM]\d+|T)").
+     unknownCommandsNeedAck: false

+     # Whether to ignore the first ok after a resend response.
+Needed for successful communication with
+     # Repetier firmware
+     swallowOkAfterResend: false

+     # Specifies whether firmware expects relative paths for selecting SD files
+     sdRelativePath: false

+     # Whether to always assume that an SD card is present in the printer.
+     # Needed by some firmwares which don't report the SD card status properly.
+     sdAlwaysAvailable: false

+     # Whether the printer sends repetier style target temperatures in the format
+     #   TargetExtr0:<temperature>
+     # instead of attaching that information to the regular M105 responses
+     repetierTargetTemp: false

+     # Whether to enable external heatup detection (to detect heatup triggered e.g. through the printer's LCD panel or
+     # while printing from SD) or not.
+Causes issues with Repetier's "first ok then response" approach to
+     # communication, so disable for printers running Repetier firmware.
+     externalHeatupDetection: true

+     # Whether to ignore identical resends from the printer (true, repetier) or not (false)
+     ignoreIdenticalResends: false

+     # If ignoredIdenticalResends is true, how many consecutive identical resends to ignore
+     identicalResendsCount: 7

+     # Whether to support F on its own as a valid GCODE command (true) or not (false)
+     supportFAsCommand: false

+     # Whether to attempt to auto detect the firmware of the printer and adjust settings
+     # accordingly (true) or not and rely on manual configuration (false)
+     firmwareDetection: true

+     # Whether to block all sending to the printer while a G4 (dwell) command is active (true, repetier)
+     # or not (false)
+     blockWhileDwelling: false

      # Whether to support resends without follow-up ok or not
      supportResendsWithoutOk: false